luisaveiro/dev.env/README.md

 ```

 By default, ***DEV.env*** will create a symbolic link to your setup file.
 If
-youprefer to not have a symbolic link, you can provide the `--no-symlink`
+you prefer to not have a symbolic link, you can provide the `--no-symlink`
 option to the `env:config` command.

 ```bash